Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Discussion and Limitations

-\textbf{Higher Randomness.} In our experimental setup, we only introduced limited randomness.
-For instance, during the generation of canaries, we optimized them for five initial objects at five fixed positions.
-Although our experiments have demonstrated that this limited randomness is effective enough in countering adaptive attacks, future endeavors would involve enhancing the level of randomness if feasible in terms of resources and time.
+\textbf{Higher Randomness.} Although our experiments have demonstrated that limited randomness is effective enough in countering adaptive attacks, e.g., three different canaries for two positions (see \S\ref{subsec:eval:adaptive}).
+Future endeavors would involve enhancing the level of randomness if feasible in terms of resources and time.
 This would encompass introducing additional random positions and initial objects, as well as conducting experiments on a larger scale.
 Additionally, we intend to explore other factors of randomness, such as the shape of defensive patches.
 We firmly believe that incorporating more randomness will further enhance the robustness of our defense mechanism.